 Craving something sweet?
-As crazy as it sounds, just roast some onions.
-Sweet vegetables are a great way to fend off sugar and sweet cravings.
-Onions play a huge supporting role in recipes, giving wonderful flavor to many dishes.
-Instead of a supporting role, feature them as a side dish with these caramelized sweet red onions.
-You will be amazed a their rich sweetness.
+As crazy as it sounds, roasting onions makes them incredibly sweet, and sweet vegetables are a great way to fend off sugar and sweet cravings.
+Humble onions play a critical supporting role in the culinary world, giving wonderful flavor to many recipes.
+Instead of a supporting role, feature them as a side dish with these Balsamic roasted red onions.
+You will be amazed a their rich savory sweetness.

-Searching of more ways to add vegetables to your dinner table?
-Consider the humble onion.
+Searching for more ways to add vegetables to your dinner table?
+Consider the onion.
 Inexpensive and readily available, red onions are available year round in the produce department.
 Plus, onions are a non-starchy vegetable, so you can eat lots of them (great for low carb diets).
 Recipes with red onions usually combine them with other vegetables, but not this one.
 Here, they shine on their own.

 Red Onion Nutrition